failure-driven/layered-testing-workshop/iteration-0/README.md

 > So that I have delivery to the web

-The aim of iteration 0 is to have all the code and tooling in place to be able to regularily and confidently deploy to production.
+The aim of iteration 0 is to have all the code and tooling in place to be able to regularly and confidently deploy to production.
 These means setting up:

 - The code frameworks - Rails and ReactJS